Brauer-Thrall type theorems for derived module categories: Introduction

 Since Happel \cite{Hap87,Hap88}, the bounded derived categories of finite-dimensional algebras have been studied widely.
 The study of the classification and distribution of indecomposable objects in the bounded derived category of an algebra is still an important theme in representation theory of algebras.
 It is natural to consider the derived versions of Brauer-Thrall conjectures.
 For this, one needs to find an invariant of a complex analogous to the dimension of a module.
-In this aspect, Vossieck is undoubtedly a pioneer.
-He introduced and classified {\it derived discrete algebras}, i.e., the algebras whose bounded derived categories admit only finitely many isomorphism classes of indecomposable objects of arbitrarily given cohomology dimension vector, in his brilliant paper \cite{Vo01}.
-According to cohomology dimension vector, all algebras are divided into two disjoint classes: derived discrete algebras and derived indiscrete algebras.
-Namely, cohomology dimension vector is really a nice invariant of complexes for distinguishing whether an algebra is derived discrete or not.
-Nevertheless, cohomology dimension vector is seemingly not a perfect invariant of complexes at least in the context of derived versions of Brauer-Thrall conjectures, because it is too fine to identify an indecomposable complex with its shifts.
+On this topic, Vossieck is undoubtedly a pioneer.
+He introduced and classified {\it derived discrete algebras}, i.e., the algebras whose bounded derived categories admit only finitely many isomorphism classes of indecomposable objects of arbitrarily given cohomology dimension vector, in his elegant paper \cite{Vo01}.
+Since a complex and its shifts are of different cohomology dimension vectors, for a non derived discrete algebra, there are always infinitely many $\mathbf{d} \in \mathbb{N}^{(\mathbb{Z})}$ such that for each $\mathbf{d}$, there exist infinitely many isomorphism classes of indecomposable objects of cohomology dimension vector $\mathbf{d}$ in its bounded derived category.
+Nevertheless, cohomology dimension vector is seemingly not a perfect invariant of complexes in the context of derived versions of Brauer-Thrall conjectures, because it is too fine to identify an indecomposable complex with its shifts and cannot be used to define the derived boundedness and strongly derived unboundedness of algebras.

-In this paper, we shall introduce the cohomological range of a bounded complex which is a numerical invariant up to shift and isomorphism.
+In this paper, we shall introduce the cohomological range of a bounded complex which is a numerical invariant under shifts and isomorphisms.
 It leads to the concepts of derived bounded algebras and strongly derived unbounded algebras naturally.
-We shall prove the following two Brauer-Thrall type theorems for derived categories:
+We shall prove the following two Brauer-Thrall type theorems for derived module categories:

 {\bf Theorem I.} {\it Derived bounded algebras are just derived finite algebras.}

 {\bf Theorem II.} {\it An algebra is either derived discrete or strongly derived unbounded, but not both.}